wlonk/arcadia/index.rst

 *A game of magic, manners, and madness in Jane Austen's England.*

-   .. rubric:: What am I looking for here?
+.. sidebar:: What am I looking for here?
-      :name: what-am-i-looking-for-here

    I've got a couple questions for readers.